Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 * **MINLEN:36** Drop reads below the 36 bases long

 Check the job log file for the `TrimmomaticPE: Completed successfully` to be sure no error in the analysis.
+We will use `*_paired.fq.gz` files in the next steps, which are trimmed!

 To evaluate the trimmed reads, use [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) application following this job file:
    ```